CESNET/Nemea/README.ifcspec.md

 ```

 Output file interface and negotiation:
-Whenever new formate of data is created, output interface creates new file with numeric suffix
+Whenever new format of data is created, output interface creates new file with numeric suffix.
-Example: `-i "f:~/nemea/data.trapcap:w"` following sequence of files will be created if data format change: data.trapcap, data.trapcap.0, data.trapcap.1 etc.
+Example: `-i "f:~/nemea/data.trapcap:w"` following sequence of files will be created if data format changes: data.trapcap, data.trapcap.0, data.trapcap.1 etc.

 When mode `a` is specified, the interface finds first non-existing file in which it writes data.